futurice/vor/README.md

 To purify your place of work, sprinkle water and say: *"By Vör be cleansed, darkness return, to darkness below"  [*](http://www.northernpaganism.org/shrines/handmaidens/vor/who-is.html)*

 [Vör (homepage)](http://vor.space) is open source software and hardware for turning your open office into an open, real-time map for finding people, open work places and current events.
-Open.
-Really. :)
+Vör is pronounced "FOR" as in "forward".

 This project is currently migrating from other repos and undergoing active development.
 Expect cool, but don't expect stability.